CumulusNetworks/docs/content/cumulus-netq-413/Troubleshoot-Issues/_index.md

 cumulus@master1scale1:~$
 ```

 To fix the issue, log in to the corrupted node using SSH and delete the corrupted file.
-The example below uses `master1scale1` as an example.
+The following example deletes the corrupted file from node `master1scale1`:

-1. Log in as a root user:
+1. Log in as the root user:

 ```
 cumulus@master1scale1:/mnt/cassandra/commitlog$ sudo su